rcillo/rcillo.github.com/_posts/2013-03-28-mesa-e-cadeira-with-rafael-rozendaal.md

 ### The inception

-Exploring the idea of composition for different screen sizes, we decided that we would build a website where each new user arrival would change website's appearance to reflect the number of watchers.
+Exploring the idea of composition for different screen sizes, we decided that we would build a website where each user arrival would change website's appearance to reflect the number of watchers.

 <figure>
   <img src="/images/idea.png" alt="First idea sketch">